-In this section, we will examine details of the model solution, using annual mean time average data provided in diagnostics files dynStDiag.nc, dynDiag.nc, and surfDiag.nc.
-See companion matlab file or python file which shows example code to create figures plotted in this section.
+In this section, we will examine details of the model solution, using monthly and annual mean time average data provided in diagnostics files dynStDiag.nc, dynDiag.nc, and surfDiag.nc.
+See companion matlab or python (or python using xarray) script which shows the code to read output netCDF files and create figures shown in this section.